 Condensed tannins are also known as non-hydrolysable tannins.
 Plant tissues containing tannins will often have a red colour.
 When heated in acid they tend to group together and polymerise, forming insoluble substances collectively known as tannin reds.
 These are often seen to form in tinctures when standing for long periods, especially when stored in the light.
 (Always keep your herbal medicines in a cool dark place!)

 The final breakdown product after heating is a substance called catechol.
 This shows little toxicity to the liver or other ill effects, so their use is to be favoured.

 The rose family of plants contain substantial concentrations of tannins.
-They are one of the reasons herbs such as meadowsweet helps with acid reflux, and why blackberry leaves can help stop bleeding.
+They are one of the reasons that herbs such as meadowsweet help with acid reflux, and why blackberry leaves can help stop bleeding.
 Knowing that the rose family plants are rich in tannin, can assist the intuitive herbalist in recognising what they may be useful for.